shanewholloway/js-u8-mqtt-packet/docs/client.md

 * `mqtt.publish(pkt)` -- Encode and send an MQTT publish packet.
 See [`mqtt_encode_publish`](./mqtt_codec_publish.md)

 * `mqtt._send(type, pkt)` -- Encode and send an MQTT packet of `type`.
 See [client/_conn.mjs][] for details.

+* `mqtt.on_mqtt(pkt_list, ctx)` -- Called with a list of zero or more recieved MQTT packet objects.
+Override or install via constructor.

+* `mqtt.on_live(mqtt)` -- Called upon transport connection.
+Override or install via constructor.

 ### Web Client